Barney7777/triptribe-backend/README.md

 $ npm run test:cov
 ````

-## Test the file API (Before your test, please make sure you have the AWS Access Key pare.
+## Test the file API (Before your test, please make sure you have the AWS Access Key pairs.
 If not, please contact DevOps)

 1. Place your AWS Access Key pare into the .env.development